s3rj1k/validator/README.md

 # github.com/s3rj1k/validator

-This package provides a framework for writing validations for Go applications.
+This package provides a framework for writing validations for Go data structures.
-It does provide you with few validators, but if you need others you can easly build them.

 ## Installation